 MOFCOM's approach raised several points.

 Third, one may interpret MOFCOM's imposition of hold-separate remedies as being diplomatic to its US and EU counterparts when it was not comfortable with the level of concentration if the two transactions went through.
 Rather than outright prohibitions, the hold-separates gave opportunities to see if things might change in the future and to see whether Toshiba, with its new assets, could develop to become a third force in HDD.
-In short, MOFCOM's approach appeared to give scope for phased and proportionate review over time, albeit that it reflected a more cautious approach than that taken in the European Union and the United States.

 However, the problem for the parties was clearly that it left them unable to achieve the desired synergies from their investments and that they faced considerable uncertainty as to what the future held.
 In short: while the equity transfers could occur, the parties did not know when, if at all, they would be able to fully integrate the businesses, or if they would later face an order to divest.